 UW-Stevens Point BSN Completion Degree

 Coursework will prepare registered nurses for leadership roles and broaden theoretical understanding and clinical skills for caring for patients in various acute, community, and ambulatory health settings.
 Students will increase skills of technology and communication while gaining a greater appreciation for the interdisciplinary aspect of nursing practice.
 It is important that more

 Students may register for nursing courses offered locally in

 face-to-face or hybrid formats, or register for the same nursing courses fully online from BSN@Home.
 Course registration procedures differ between the locally offered and BSN@Home option.
-Students, depending on their preference, may alternate between either course offering format as the complete the program.
+Students, depending on their preference, may alternate between either course-offering-format as they complete the program.

 Students will be assigned

 an advisor who will assist them in planning their program and be available for

 accounts regularly for notifications, personal correspondence, and updates from